autoplot/documentation/javadoc/org/das2/util/filesystem/KeyChain.md

-# org.das2.util.filesystem.KeyChainclass that contains the credentials for websites.
-This is first
+# org.das2.util.filesystem.KeyChain

- introduced so that ftp://papco:@mrfrench.lanl.gov/ and subdirectories would just ask for credentials once.
+class that contains the credentials for websites.
+This is first introduced so that ftp://papco:@mrfrench.lanl.gov/ and subdirectories would just ask for credentials once.
 Also, this allows all the sensitive information to be stored in one class.

-KeyChain( )
+# KeyChain( )

 ***